drpatrik/combatris/README.md

 The game supports all gamepads currently included in [SDL_GameControllerDB](https://github.com/gabomdq/SDL_GameControllerDB).
 A version of the file can be found in the asset folder.
 Feel free to update it to the latest version.

-I have tested the game with up to five players running on a heterogeneous set of computers using both wireless and Ethernet based connections.
+I have tested the game with up to five players running on a heterogeneous set of computers using both wifi and Ethernet based connections.
 The game works well but there can be a slight lag.

 Since its only me playing, and sometimes the family when they feel pity for me, the game most probably have many bugs left.

 **Keyboard Commands**